0xPxt/0xPxt.github.io/_posts/2020-04-02-The-Portable-Executable-Format.md

 } IMAGE_DATA_DIRECTORY, *PIMAGE_DATA_DIRECTORY;
 ```

-Each section is identified through an address and a size, and these are the sections that are contained withing the Data Directory :
+Each section is identified through an address and a size, and these are the sections that are contained within the Data Directory :

 ![Untitled](../images/PE/Untitled%204.png)